harsharora94/Chat-Application-using-Express-SocketIO/README.md

+# Chat-Application-using-Express-SocketIO

-# The Web application is intended for chatting.
+The application is intended for async chatting.